 The manx project started out as a tool to play music on self made metallophones attached to a real standard IBM-PC parallel port.
-This was in 1994.
+This was in 1992.
 USB ports can not be used for this type of real time control.
 The first version was written by Marcel Hendrix.
 It progressed to be a general tool to make music audible, on built in midi devices and the speaker as well.
 As most programs on this site, it is written in Forth.
 The first version ran on iforth systems, first on MS-DOS, later also on Linux.
-It can be retrieve as the first revision from the RCS archive .
-However it was not portable at all, and as of 2017 iforth on MS-DOS is no longer supported, nor 32 bit versions on modern MS-Windows's.
+You can retrieve the first revision from the RCS archive .

 Marcel Hendrix started working with midi a lot more than with